ocharles/blog/posts/2014-08-07-postgresql-simple-generic-sop.md

 As you can see - that's a lot of boilerplate.
 In fact, it's nearly twice as much code as the data type itself!
 The definitions of these instances are trivial, so it's frustrating that I have to manually type the implementation bodies by hand.
-It's here that we turn to `generic-sop`.
+It's here that we turn to `generics-sop`.

 First, we're going to need a bit of boiler-plate in order to manipulate `Book`s
 generically: